Trudeau triggers Canadian election, voting day September 20 | Politics

 His father served as prime minister from 1968 to 1984 with a short interruption.

-Opposition leftist NDP leader Jagmeet Singh said it is "selfish" for Trudeau to call an election in a pandemic.
+Opposition leftist New Democratic Party leader Jagmeet Singh said it is “selfish” for Trudeau to call an election in a pandemic.
 Ontario, Canada's largest province, reported more than 500 cases for the fourth straight day.

 Nelson Wiseman, a political science professor at the University of Toronto, said many Canadians will resent having an election they see as unnecessary, but said the Liberals will win the most seats.
 “Trudeau is seen as having delivered on vaccines and there has been widespread support for the government's income-and job-support programs to counter COVID's economic fallout,” Wiseman said.
 “Canadians compare their situation to the U.S. The current spike in the U.S. contributes to smug complacency among Canadians.
 This feeling benefits the Liberals at present.”
 (AP) CPS